-One of the many options available to couples that are trying to achieve pregnancy here at the Center of Reproductive Medicine, is having a baby by way of the services of a surrogate.
+One of the many options available to couples that are trying to achieve pregnancy here at the Center of Reproductive Medicine is third party parenting.
 If you're considering surrogacy, one question you may be asking yourself is how to choose a surrogate to carry your child.
 In an effort to assist you in making your decision, we thought it might be helpful to give you a quick guide of things to consider.

 A Brief Background on Surrogacy

 There are two types of surrogacy – Traditional and Gestational.
 A traditional surrogate is artificially inseminated with the sperm of the father (or a donor), gets pregnant, carries the baby, and delivers it for a couple to raise.
 With traditional surrogacy, the surrogate is the baby's biological mother because it was her egg fertilized by the sperm.

 In gestational surrogacy, a woman's egg is fertilized by sperm, and then that embryo is placed in the uterus of the surrogate.
 A gestational surrogate has no genetic ties to the child because it's not her egg.
 However, she too will carry the baby until birth.
 In this case, the surrogate is called the birth mother, but the biological mother is still the woman whose egg was fertilized.